RetroSoftwareRepository/Camino/README.md

 # Camino: Mozilla for Power Macintosh

-A fork of Firefox to maintain support for the Power Mac, supporting Mac OS X 10.4 and 10.5, with special features and optimizations for PowerPC processors and AltiVec. _This project is not affiliated with nor supported by Mozilla in any way, and is not an official build._ **PowerPC forever!**
+A fork of Firefox to maintain support for the Power Mac, supporting Mac OS X 10.4, 10.5 and **_PowerPC_** 10.6, with special features and optimizations for PowerPC processors and AltiVec. _This project is not affiliated with nor supported by Mozilla in any way, and is not an official build._ **PowerPC forever!**

 This project is specifically for Mac OS X 10.4.8+.
 I intend to revive the original Camino as well as a "classic version" for older versions of MacOS X.